 is boise idaho a good place to live

 Every year, a lot of people are moving to Boise, Idaho because of many reasons like the lower cost of living, housing cost, more affordable rent price, great weather, and plenty of outdoor activities.
 But like other cities, there are some negative aspects too.
+If you want to change your place of residence, then the cost of living boise idaho is an important issue, because the prices for goods, services and housing in this state are not an order of magnitude lower than in many other US states.
 In this guide, we are going to investigate both the pros and cons of moving to Boise, Idaho.

 1. Cost of living